TBeijen/tbnl-hugo/content/post/2024-04-24-12-factor-13-years-later.md

 * When changing the database schema, first _add_ columns.
 Only remove the columns in a subsequent release once the data has been migrated.
 * First add a field to an API or event schema, only then update consumers to actually expect the new field.
+* Consider compatibility of cached objects.
+Prefixing cache-keys with something unique to the application version can help here.

 What will happen with data in the transition period.
 Store in old _and_ new format?
 Do we need to store version information with the data and support multiple versions?